mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 Commands
 --------

-To define a custom command for your device handler, call the ``command()`` method in the closure passed to the ``definition()`` method:
+To define a custom command for your Device Handler, call the ``command()`` method in the closure passed to the ``definition()`` method:

 **command(String commandName, List parameterTypes = [])**

 *commandName*
     The name of the command.
-You must also define a method in your device handler with the same name.
+You must also define a method in your Device Handler with the same name.
 *parameterTypes*
     Optional.
 An ordered list of the parameter types for the command method, if needed.